The Ren & Stimpy Show: Music

 The Ren & Stimpy Show features a wide variety of music, spanning rockabilly, folk, pop, jazz, classical music, jingles, and more.
 The opening theme, "Dog Pound Hop", was performed by a group of Spümcø employees under the name "Die Screaming Leiderhôsens"; they include developer Jim Smith, animator Chris Reccardi and production assistant Scott Huml.
 Three Ren & Stimpy albums have been released.
-In 1993 a compilation album, You Eediot!, was released as a soundtrack album.
-The album's front cover is a parody of The Beatles' 11th studio album Abbey Road.
+In 1993, a compilation album,You Eediot!, was released as a soundtrack album.

-Stimpy's rousing anthem titled "Happy, Happy, Joy, Joy" was composed by Chris Reccardi and written by Charlie Brissette and John Kricfalusi.
-A cover of this song, performed by Wax, is included on the 1995 tribute album Saturday Morning: Cartoons' Greatest Hits, produced by Ralph Sall for MCA Records.
+Stimpy's rousing anthem titled "Happy, Happy, Joy, Joy" was composed by Chris Reccardi and written by Charlie Brissette and Kricfalusi.
+A cover performed by Wax is included on the 1995 tribute album Saturday Morning: Cartoons' Greatest Hits, produced by Ralph Sall for MCA Records.

-Controversy and censorship
+Controversies and censorship

 The program's staff did not want to create an "educational" series, a stance that bothered Nickelodeon, leading to the series being criticized by parent groups.
 Some segments of the show were altered to exclude references to religion, politics, alcohol, violence, and tobacco.
 The episode "Powdered Toast Man" had a cross removed from the Pope's hat and the credit was changed to "the man with the pointy hat".
 The same episode had a segment featuring the burning of the United States Constitution and Bill of Rights that was removed, while in "Dog Show", the last name of the character George Liquor was removed, being changed to simply "George, American".
 Many other episodes included someone smoking a cigar, pipe, or a cigarette.

 Several episodes had violent, gruesome, or suggestive scenes shortened or removed, including a sequence involving a severed head, a close-up of Ren's face being grated against a man's stubble, and a scene that was shortened where Ren receives multiple punches to the stomach from a baby.
-In the second-season episode "Sven Höek", during the scene where Ren fantasizes about Stimpy and his cousin Sven's deaths after they break all of his prized possessions, his line "Then...I'm going to gouge your eyes out...yeah..." was cut.
+In the second-season episode "Svën Höek", during the scene where Ren fantasizes about brutally murdering Stimpy and his cousin Svën after they break all of his prized possessions, his line "Then...I'm going to gouge your eyes out...yeah..." was cut.
 One infamous episode, "Man's Best Friend", was banned by Nickelodeon for its violent content.
 Neither Nickelodeon nor MTV would air the episode.
 Years later on Spike TV, the show's revival, Ren & Stimpy "Adult Party Cartoon", debuted with this banned episode as their unofficial pilot, receiving a TV-MA rating.
 Games Animation, however, was allowed to include more risqué content and occasional graphic violence.